aionescu01/Projects/README.md

 The programming side of this project is in R, as we demonstrated this law using code.

+## Production Engineering - Java, MongoDB, Jenkins, Docker

+Java database project made for learning to use Gradle for building projects, but also for testing of all types, like unit testing or integration testing.
+Also used MongoDB for the database, Docker for containerization and Jenkins for continuous integration and continuous delivery (CI/CD) pipeline automation.
+Only learnt the basics for the last ones.
+Tools used: Java, Docker, Jenkins, Gradle.

 ## SQL Database Project - taxi company

 Project made to learn all the aspects of SQL, from designing a database to adding many complex queries and relationships.

+## Web App 1 .net+react Football Team Manager

+Team project for managing a football team, from the players and staff to the games played.
+The most interesting feature is that, provided a link of a team or of a player from the site transfermarkt.com, it will do web scraping and fill out all the details needed in the database.

-## Web App firebase+react Football Team Manager
+## Web App 2 firebase+react Football Team Manager

-Team project for managing a football team, from the players, staff to the games.
-It also has some interesting features, like fetching the weather at the stadium at the start of the next match.
+Team project that expands and upgrades the first web app in this repo.
+It also has some interesting new features, like fetching the weather at the stadium at the hour of the start of the next match.